CVE-1999-1193

 01 // Technical Summary

-NeXTSTEP systems versions 2.1 and earlier are vulnerable to a privilege escalation attack.
-The default configuration grants the 'me' user membership in the 'wheel' group, allowing them to use the su command to gain root access, compromising the entire system's security and potentially leading to complete system takeover and data exfiltration.
+Legacy systems running NeXTSTEP 2.1 and earlier are vulnerable to a critical privilege escalation.
+The default configuration grants the 'me' user membership in the 'wheel' group, allowing an attacker to easily gain root access via the su command, compromising the entire system.
+This vulnerability poses a significant risk to any remaining systems running this outdated software, potentially leading to complete system compromise.

 02 // Vulnerability Mechanism